dzsoker023/Factorio-Access/README.md

   will try to get them one way or another.
 * On hostile targets (enemies, spawners): kill things.

-Press "ENTER" to cancel ongoing actions.
 A few important things to consider:

 * KK is faster than you if you have all needed items in your inventory.
 You are faster than it if it can't use your inventory or a chest.
 This is especially